Everything you need to know about Andrew Lloyd Webber’s 'The Phantom of the Opera' in London

 Best Performance by a Featured Actress in a Musical - Judy Kaye as Carlotta Giudicelli (1988)

 Best Direction of a Musical - Harold Prince (1988)

 Best Lighting Design - Andrew Bridge (1988)

 Major productions of Andrew Lloyd Webber's The Phantom of the Opera

-- Broadway: The Phantom of the Opera began previews on 9 January 1988, officially opening on 26 January 1988.
+Broadway: The Phantom of the Opera began previews on 9 Jan.
+1988, officially opening on 26 Jan.
+1988.
 Michael Crawford and Sarah Brightman reprised their performances as The Phantom and Christine respectively, and the show won seven Tony Awards including Best New Musical.
-To date, The Phantom of the Opera is the longest-running show in Broadway history, and has been performed over 13,000 times.
+The Phantom of the Opera closed on Broadway on 16 Apr.
+2023.
+The show played 13,981 times.